HLMQA/neocornelia/infrastructure.md

 layout: page
 date: '2020-01-02 19:19:20 +0100'
 categories: post event
-title: Tools
+title: Infrastructure
-subtitle: Here, you can find links to the tools and prototypes we developed within Project Cornelia.
+subtitle: Here, you can find links to the infrastructure and prototypes we developed within Project Cornelia.
 ---

 <html>